access-ci-org/ipf/docs/best-practices.md

 Each field is a key: value pair.
 The IPF workflows are searching the whole text of each module file for these fields.
 They may be placed in a module-whatis line, or in a comment, and IPF will still read them.

-More details about the contents of these fields can be found in the more comprehensive INSTALL.md documentation.